 The lack of alignment between business people and the technical side of things continues to be a problem in many large enterprises.
 SAFe addresses this difficulty directly by:

 I have conducted PI Planning sessions where executive participants experienced some of the "aha moments" during the executive integration sessions when they actually saw the impact of their strategic decisions on execution teams.
 This kind of cross understanding is only possible in this model and unheard of in traditional project management models.
+These sessions, part of SAFe agile ceremonies, foster collaboration and clarity.

 In a telecom company I worked with previously, simply because Business and IT developed a common understanding and vocabulary of priorities, they were able to cut request feature rework by 65% after adopting SAFe.